top of page

 Taking a Holistic Approach to Diabetic Foot Care

-Chairperson: Prof Dave Russell & TBC
+Chairperson: Professor Dave Russell & Professor Andrew Boulton

 Reducing Cardiovascular Risk in Diabetic Foot Patients